|

 I pay for house insurance, but I don't regret it or demand my money back when my house doesn't burn down at the end of the year.
 I'm grateful to still have the house.
 When my husband is still alive, I am

 not upset that I didn't get to collect on his life insurance.
-The chances that my husband will die or that our house will burn down are miniscule compared to the possibility that disruptions due to the
+The chances that my husband will die or that our house will burn down are miniscule.
+These days, we see more and more different kinds of

 - Power failures